-You merely need the right strategy.
+You just need the right strategy.

-Luckily, SEO is pretty straightforward.
+After all, SEO is pretty straightforward.
 It’s about:

 - Understanding what your target customers are searching for;

-- Creating content around those topics (blog posts, product pages, etc.)
+- Creating content around those topics (blog posts, product pages, etc.);

 - Taking care of the “technical” stuff to push these pages higher in the search engines (this includes link building!)